Bill Lauto, GTG

 Hope everyone had an enjoyable weekend.
 Today I am continuing with Energy Efficiency from part five of Speaking Greenish.
 Lets summarize with this example: A business or new house installs Recessed or High Hat fixtures with an energy saving fluorescent bulb.
 The problem is with the fixture...
 This less expensive fixture saved money for the person who purchased the product, but not for the person paying the electric bill nor does this help our environment.

 Follow My Blog

-To follow G T G Blog, you may click on the RSS Feed icon at the bottom of this paragraph.
+To follow G T G Blog, become a Free Member.
+You may also click the RSS Feed icon below this paragraph.
 Then add the RSS to your mailbox.
 You will receive info on new postings.
 Thank you.

 Going True Green's Blog has Received: